 Jimmy Butera, the owner of Butera’s Craft Beer and Craft Pizza in Hamburg, NY, says there are three important qualities of a successful restaurant: consistency, customer service, and quality.
 Notice that he didn’t say anything about food.
-Sure, all of those can and do apply to food, but it’s about providing an overall great experiencor your customers.
+Sure, all of those can and do apply to food, but more importantly it’s about providing an overall great customer experience.
 This can be done in a multitude of ways, but most importantly, Butera feels that it is about customer engagement.

 "A Harvard Business School study found a one-star decrease could lead to a 5% loss in revenue, while a one-star increase leads to a 5-9% increase in revenue."

-The solution to avoiding negative reviews: knowledge.
-Knowing about negative experiences ahead of time, as well as amplifying positive experiences, are great ways to improve ratings.
-This can be done by an owner/GM constantly walking tables and building relationships with customers, as Jimmy suggests, or using a technology like Pulse, which collects real-time feedback from customers and sends it to frontline staff immediately.
-It is also smart to keep an eye on social media to see how people are talking about you, and discover engagement opportunities, like a birthday or anniversary.
+The solution to avoiding negative online customer reviews: knowledge.
+Knowing about negative customer experiences ahead of time, as well as amplifying positive customer experiences, are great ways to improve ratings.
+This can be done by an owner/GM constantly walking tables and building relationships with customers, as Jimmy suggests, or using a technology like Local Measure Pulse, which collects real-time customer feedback and sends it to frontline staff for immediate action.
+It is also smart to keep an eye on social media to see how people are talking about your restaurant, and discover opportunities for memorable customer experiences, like a birthday or anniversary.
 Having this info in the palm of your hand is how you “wow” the customer.

 “Restaurants, although competitive, need to stand together and use these tools to improve the experience of their customers and understand them better.”